wschildbach/docker-mDNS-auto/README.md

 The daemon is configured through environment variables.

-**TTL**
+**RECORD_TTL**
-> This sets the TTL for the mDNS publication, in seconds.
+> This sets the TTL for the mDNS records, in seconds.
 The default is 120 seconds.
-When other machines on the network resolve `.local` domain addresses through mdns, they can cache the result for up to TTL seconds, after which they have to do another mdns request.
+When other machines on the network resolve `.local` domain addresses through mdns, they can cache the result for up to `RECORD_TTL` seconds, after which they have to do another mdns request.
 This also means that mdns mappings can persist for some time after the container has been stopped.